bbchallenge/bbchallenge/src/routes/story.md

 #### Machine base-64 representation

-In order to condense Turing machines programs in copyable strings we encode them in base-64^[The exact base-64 algorithm that is used to encode machines is <a class="underline" href="https://github.com/bbchallenge/website-frontend/blob/main/src/lib/tm.ts#L5" target="_all 0">here</a>.] (prefixed with `m`).
+In order to condense Turing machines programs in copyable strings we encode them in base-64^[1.
+The exact base-64 algorithm that is used to encode machines is <a class="underline" href="https://github.com/bbchallenge/website-frontend/blob/main/src/lib/tm.ts#L5" target="_all 0">here</a>.] (prefixed with `m`).
 For instance, the base-64 encoding of the <a  href="https://bbchallenge.org/mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB&s=10000&w=250&ox=0.8&status=halt" rel="external">5-state busy beaver champion</a> is: <span class="text-sm select-all">mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB</span>.

 Any machine's space-time diagram can be visualised given the base-64 encoding of the machine, for instance: <a  href="https://bbchallenge.org/mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB" rel="external" class="text-sm">https://bbchallenge.org/mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB</a>.